-At least 90 days prior to passive enrollment, Duals received written notification explaining how and when their health care would change, and whom they could contact for assistance when choosing a MMP or MCP.
-Sixty days prior to a member's effective enrollment date, DHCS mailed an enrollment packet that included: (1) a letter describing pending changes and actions required of the member; (2) a resource booklet describing what a health plan is and what it means to be enrolled in a health plan, particularly member rights and responsibilities; and (3) a choice book that included an enrollment choice form and a pre-stamped envelope, a detailed plan benefit comparison chart, and details for in-person presentations.
-For members who did not actively make a health plan choice, DHCS mailed a reminder notice approximately 30 days prior to the enrollment effective date.
-All members were sent a letter just prior to the enrollment effective date confirming their health plan choice or the DHCS assigned plan.
-DHCS, in accordance with CCI statutory requirements, verified enrollment notices were made available to the public at least 60 days prior to the first mailing of notices to members.
+At least 90 days prior to passive enrollment, Duals received written notification explaining how and when their health care would change, and whom they could contact for assistance when choosing an MMP or MCP.
+Sixty days prior to a beneficiary's effective enrollment date, DHCS mailed an enrollment packet that included: (1) a letter describing pending changes and actions required of the beneficiary; (2) a resource booklet describing what a health plan is and what it means to be enrolled in a health plan, particularly member rights and responsibilities; and (3) a choice book that included an enrollment choice form and a pre-stamped envelope, a detailed plan benefit comparison chart, and details for in-person presentations.
+For beneficiaries who did not actively make a health plan choice, DHCS mailed a reminder notice approximately 30 days prior to the enrollment effective date.
+All beneficiaries were sent a letter just prior to the enrollment effective date confirming their health plan choice or to inform them of their DHCS assigned plan.
+DHCS, in accordance with CCI statutory requirements, verified enrollment notices were made available to the public at least 60 days prior to the first mailing of notices to beneficiaries.

-DHCS developed the enrollment notices, choice book, and other materials for Cal MediConnect and mandatory Medi-Cal managed care enrollment with extensive http://www.dhcs.ca.gov/dataandstats/reports/Documents/MMCD\Enrollment\Reports/MMCEnrollRptJun2 018.pdf stakeholder involvement.
+DHCS developed the enrollment notices, choice book, and other materials for Cal MediConnect and mandatory Medi-Cal managed care enrollment with extensive stakeholder involvement.
 In February 2014, DHCS began working with a group of stakeholders to develop the notices and choice form.
 These stakeholders met with DHCS senior leadership to discuss the notices and other issues on March 6, April 16, and May 6, 2014.
 Following this process, and in partnership with CMS, the choice form and 60-day notice went through beneficiary testing and a stakeholder review process.
-In response to feedback from this review process, DHCS made changes and provided the revised 90-, 60-, and 30-day notices and choice form to the California Collaborative for another stakeholder comment period in June 2014.
+In response to feedback from this review process, DHCS made changes and provided the revised 90-, 60-, and 30-day notices and the choice form to the California Collaborative for another stakeholder comment period in June 2014.
 The California Collaborative includes 37 statewide advocacy and stakeholder groups and is connected to local Collaborative coalitions of stakeholders in each of the CCI counties.
 Comments received from the California Collaborative were incorporated into the final notices and choice form.
 As a result of these activities, DHCS revised the notices and materials for consistent messaging across different materials and to more clearly explain the following: